Lee Wai Sze

-Sarah Lee Wai-sze, BBS, MH (李慧詩 (lei^{5} wai^{6} si^{1}); born 12 May 1987) is a Hong Kong professional track cyclist.
+Sarah Lee Wai Sze, BBS, MH (李慧詩 (lei^{5} wai^{6} si^{1}); born 12 May 1987) is a former Hong Kong professional track cyclist.

 Her greatest success to date is winning the bronze medal in the women's keirin at the 2012 London Olympics, Hong Kong's third-ever Olympic medal and first in cycling.
-She won a second Olympic bronze medal in the women's sprint at the 2020 Tokyo Olympics, making her the first and only Hong Kong athlete to win medals in two different Olympic Games.
+She won a second Olympic bronze medal in the women's sprint at the 2020 Tokyo Olympics, making her the first Hong Kong athlete to win medals in two different Olympic Games.

 Early years

 Lee was born on 12 May 1987 in Lower Ngau Tau Kok Estate, Hong Kong.
 She grew up in a poor family in Ngau Tau Kok, sharing a 200-square-foot public flat with her parents and two older siblings.
 Lee attended two schools in the locality, Bishop Paschang Catholic School and Leung Shek Chee College.

-Although born with anemia, Lee represented her school in athletics in 100 and 400-metre dash.
+Although she was born with anemia, Lee represented her school in athletics in 100 and 400-metre dash.
 At Form 3, her school recommended her to the Hong Kong Sports Institute and her talent was spotted by the Hong Kong Cycling Association.